Bipanrai10/Java_project/README.md

         4.China
         5.Saudi

-      ALl the exchange rate of resource is collected trough=https://www.xe.com/
+      ALl the exchange rate of resource is research  through=https://www.xe.com/

       and i have also converted other currency into nepali of the same above 5 major country.

-      ALl the exchange rate of resource is collected trough=https://www.xe.com/
+      ALl the exchange rate of resource is research through=https://www.xe.com/